 - Prepare your corned beef hash according to your favorite recipe.

 - In the meantime, choose one of the following sides to serve alongside it.

-- Side dishes include: baked eggs, buttermilk pancakes, cheese and herb irish soda bread, german red cabbage, baked beans in tomato sauce, blistered cherry tomatoes, green salad, sauteed green beans, garlic fried rice, air fryer taco shells, and buttered vegetables.
+- Side dishes include: cheese and herb irish soda bread, air fryer taco shells, baked eggs, baked beans in tomato sauce, buttermilk pancakes, green pea guacamole, sunrise strawberry mimosas, spinach and gruyere strata, german red cabbage, blistered cherry tomatoes, green salad, sauteed spinach, and buttered vegetables.

 - Serve immediately and enjoy!